-Course # 115141/215141 Credit: 1.0 Length: Year Year Taken: 12 Prerequisite: None Fee: None
+Course # 115141/215141 Credit: 1.0 Length: Semester 1 Year Taken: 11-12 Prerequisite: None Fee: None

-Content: This yearlong course is designed for seniors who want to develop the written communication skills necessary for success in the real world.
+Content: This course is designed for seniors who want to develop the written communication skills necessary for success in the real world.
 This course is appropriate for students planning to enter the job market, the military, or technical college upon graduation.
 Students will continue to improve their ability to produce writing that is clear, organized, grammatically correct, and purpose/result driven.
 Assignments will be completed in a variety of formats including print, video, and speeches.
-Assignments are directed toward the students' life and career interests and skill development and may include letters, resumes, interviews, and a presentation showcasing the students' job, military, or technical college readiness.
-A major component of this course will be collaboration with students in other academic disciplines to create Wausau East's digital newspaper, Skyrocket.
-This course will be limited to 25 students.
+Assignments are directed toward the students' life and career interests and skill development and may include letters, resumes, interviews, emails, paragraphs, and presentations.